UPDATED MAR 17, 2020

 San Francisco offers some of the best cycling in the entire country.
 Seriously, there’s a little bit of everything, including hills, coastal vistas, and flat rides by the Bay.
-And these are all the best places to hit up.
+These are all the best places to hit get your wheels turning.

 One of Marin’s more challenging (but most scenic!) rides, you can log about 21 miles from the Tennessee Valley parking lot to the edge of Muir Woods.
 Along the way, you’ll ride by Muir Beach, Tam Valley, and some stunning ocean vistas.
-Make a day of it and pack a picnic on the cliffs overlooking the Pacific Ocean or back at Tennessee Valley Beach (just don’t get sand in your buns).
+Make a day of it and pack a picnic on the cliffs overlooking the Pacific Ocean or back at Tennessee Valley Beach.

 Not just great for hiking or running, the Presidio is also a biking mecca.
 There are over 1,500 acres of land to explore, both on and off road.
 That’s a lot of space to get lost in.
 Luckily, there’s a helpful map to show you which paths are paved, where to find bike lockers, and all of the landmarks the Presidio has to offer.

 Previously known as the “Crookedest Railroad in the World”, you can conquer Mount Tamalpais on your mountain bike on this reclaimed trail.
 There’s an entrance to the fire road on West Blithedale in Corte Madera.
 From there, you’ll climb up Fern Canyon Road to Gravity Car Road until you reach the West Point Inn.
 Stop for a quick water and a snack and then conquer the last two miles to the top.